21 Most Beautiful Places In Croatia: Where To Visit & More

 13. Hvar

-The vibrant, sunny island of Hvar should be on everyone’s Croatian bucket list.
 The combination of bustling nightlife, pretty towns, and beautiful landscapes merged into this tiny island of the Adriatic Sea attracts celebrities, hikers, and party-goers alike, all of whom come to see its breathtaking features.

 Life in Hvar begins right in the heart of Hvar Town, drawing in heavy crowds throughout the year for its iconic nightlife and stunning architecture.
 Take a walk through the town’s main centre, along the promenade and seek out the main architectural buildings like St. Stephen’s Cathedral.